V2 word order: Structural analysis

-Structural analysis in dependency grammar
+Dependency grammar

-Dependency grammar (DG) can accommodate the V2 phenomenon simply by stipulating that one and only one constituent can be a predependent of the finite verb (i.e. a dependent which precedes its head) in declarative (matrix) clauses (in this, Dependency Grammar assumes only one clausal level and one position of the verb, instead of a distinction between a VP-internal and a higher clausal position of the verb as in Generative Grammar, cf. the next section).
+Dependency grammar (DG) can accommodate the V2 phenomenon simply by stipulating that one and only one constituent must be a predependent of the finite verb (i.e. a dependent which precedes its head) in declarative (matrix) clauses (in this, Dependency Grammar assumes only one clausal level and one position of the verb, instead of a distinction between a VP-internal and a higher clausal position of the verb as in Generative Grammar, cf. the next section).
 On this account, the V2 principle is violated if the finite verb has more than one predependent or no predependent at all.
 The following DG structures of the first four German sentences above illustrate the analysis (the sentence means 'The kids play soccer in the park before school'):

 The finite verb spielen is the root of all clause structure.
 The V2 principle requires that this root have a single predependent, which it does in each of the four sentences.

 The four English sentences above involving the V2 phenomenon receive the following analyses:

-Structural analysis in generative grammar
+Generative grammar

 In the theory of Generative Grammar, the verb second phenomenon has been described as an application of X-bar theory.
 The combination of a first position for a phrase and a second position for a single verb has been identified as the combination of specifier and head of a phrase.
 The part after the finite verb is then the complement.
 While the sentence structure of English is usually analysed in terms of three levels, CP, IP, and VP, in German linguistics the consensus has emerged that there is no IP in German.

 The VP (verb phrase) structure assigns position and functions to the arguments of the verb.
 Hence, this structure is shaped by the grammatical properties of the V (verb) which heads the structure.

 The CP (complementizer phrase) structure incorporates the grammatical information which identifies the clause as declarative or interrogative, main or embedded.
 The structure is shaped by the abstract C (complementiser) which is considered the head of the structure.
 In embedded clauses the C position accommodates complementizers.
 In German declarative main clauses, C hosts the finite verb.